daBONDi/ansible-inventory-an_netbox/README.md

 ### device_role

-Device type to filter for ( Slug Name)
+Device Role to filter for ( Slug Name)

-Device Types typical in a Netbox Installation
+Device Role typical in a Netbox Installation

 - access-switch
 - console-server